scoleman43/nai-install-pipeline/README.md

 - Configures Redis rate limiting pointed at the NAI-managed Redis instance
 - Bounces Envoy control plane pods to pick up the new configuration

-For NAI **2.8+**, standard Helm deployment is used and the patch is skipped automatically.(assuming this gets fixed in the next upcoming release)
+For NAI **2.8+**, standard Helm deployment is used and the patch is skipped automatically.

 ### Ghost CRD Cleanup